Prithvirajbilla/bufferapplike/README.md

 What i did was, i was using a free mailgun account.
 I made a ifttt recipe such that whenever i recieve a new mail from XXX@mailgun.com i'm posting the mail to the social media.

-I'm running a cron job for every few seconds.
+I'm running a cron job for every few minutes.

 Other ideas
 ===========